-If you are eligible for Medicare Part A, then you are eligible for Part B coverage, which is optional and carries a monthly premium for enrollees.
+If you are eligible for Medicare Part A, you are eligible for Part B coverage, which is optional and carries a monthly premium for enrollees.
 If you are already enrolled in Social Security benefits, Medicare will deduct the Part B premium from your Social Security check.
 If this does not apply to you, then Medicare will bill you quarterly.

-Medically Necessary Services:
+Medically Necessary Services

 Diagnostic tests included are MRIs, CT scans, EKGs, and X-rays.
 Covered screenings often include pap tests, HIV screening, glaucoma tests, hearing tests, diabetes screening, and colorectal cancer screenings.

 A licensed agent can help you determine if Part B fits your current needs.
 Connect directly with one of our agents to learn more with no obligation.

 As a general rule, as long as your care is medically essential to treat an illness or condition, Part B does not place a cap on the amount of Part B services you may obtain.
 There are restrictions on a few services, though.
 There are restrictions on how much Part B will cover occupational therapy and speech therapy in a given year, for instance.

 Certain preventive services and tests, such as the annual flu vaccination, are only covered at predetermined periods.
 Long-term care (such as nursing home care), routine dental, vision or hearing aids, eyeglasses/ lenses, or private-duty nursing are covered only under extremely specific circumstances.
 Contact your agent or providers for more information.

 The advantages of Part B are the same everywhere in the United States.
 However, the scope of medical care you receive outside of the US is highly debatable on the coverage list.